KSP-TaxiService/RemoteTech/index.md

 The Kerbal Space Center has multiple dish antennas that can be pointed to different targets, making it behave like an omnidirectional antenna with a range of 75 Mm.
 If you want to send probes beyond Kerbin's sphere of influence, you *must* invest in some communications satellites with long-range antennas.

 ### Signal Delay
-To comply with Kerbal law, RemoteTech is required to delay your control input so that signaling does not exceed the 'speed of light'.
+To comply with Kerbal law, RemoteTech is required to delay your control input so that signalling does not exceed the 'speed of light'.
 If you are aware of the consequences of breaking the law (or like being a rebel), you are free to disable this in the RemoteTech settings, available as a launcher button in the KSC scene.

 ### Connections
 A 'working connection' is defined as a command center being able to send control input to its destination.
 Connections between neighbouring satellites are referred to as 'links'.
 To have a link between two satellites, it is required that *both* satellites [are set up to contact each other](guide/overview/#connection-rules).
 You have a connection when there is a sequence of links between a command center and the destination.